leanbid/dynaform/README.md

 > var textbox_type =  Dynamform.type("textbox");

-You could now (if you wanted to) modify this type with a custom preview;
+You could now (if you wanted to) modify this type with a custom preview:

 ```
 textbox_type.htmlPreview = function(){